Area51 Project - Mike's 2006 Powertek REV:

 With the skid installed I ran the machine to adjust track tension & alignment then tightened the rear axle bolts.
 Always use a proper stand when performing this job to prevent serious injury should the track let go.

 With a fresh polish using SC1 and greasing of the rear suspension project REV is all ready to hit the snow!
 That is provided we actually get back to cold winter temps this year here on the East Coast.
 All in all I'm still very pleased with this sled.
 Even the Duplicolor truck bed lining on the tunnel is holding up perfect!
 It was a lot of work over the years, but this machine is as tight as a new sled at a fraction of the cost.
-The initial purchase price and initial parts list for the rebuild/restoration was paid for 5 years ago giving me equity in the machine even back then!
-This is the first money in repair parts I've spent since, totalling only $300 which is a really good value as it's as good as brand new in looks and performance.
+The initial purchase price and initial parts list for the rebuild/restoration was paid for five years ago giving me equity in the machine even back then!
+This is the first money in repair parts I've spent since, totalling only $300 which is a really good value since the machine is good as brand new in both looks and performance.

 The annual winter cabin trip in February 2018 started off Thursday and started off rough.
 This year we were celebrating our 20th anniversary of the annual winter trip.
 Unfortunately there was barely enough ice on the pond to take a machine out on at just 6-7", and of course absolutely no snow.